GrapheneOS/hardened_malloc/README.md

   the size class regions.
 * `CONFIG_N_ARENA`: `1` (default) to control the number of arenas
 * `CONFIG_STATS`: `false` (default) to control whether stats on allocation / deallocation count and active allocations are tracked.
-This is currently only exposed via the mallinfo APIs on Android.
+See the [section on stats](#stats) for more details.
 * `CONFIG_EXTENDED_SIZE_CLASSES`: `true` (default) to control whether small size class go up to 128kiB instead of the minimum requirement for avoiding memory waste of 16kiB.
 The option to extend it even further will be offered